 Breast augmentation is sometimes part of a mommy makeover, a custom combination of procedures designed to restore the body after pregnancy.

 If you are planning to lose a significant amount of weight, be sure to tell your plastic surgeon at your consultation.
-He or she may recommend that you stabilize your weight prior to undergoing surgery.
+He may recommend that you stabilize your weight prior to undergoing surgery.

 Some people assume breastfeeding after breast augmentation is not possible or that it's more difficult than it should be.
 Breastfeeding after breast enhancement surgery is absolutely possible.
 Informing your surgeon prior to surgery will allow him or her to choose the incisions that will increase the likelihood of breastfeeding after your surgery.